 Norman Studios was notable for its early inclusion of African American actors.
 For that and other reasons, there is a strong interest in restoring the studio as a research and learning center.
 It currently operates as a nonprofit with an eye to re-establishing its legacy as a silent film studio.

 For a bit of water-based recreation, try the Ocala National Forest, which is a sand pine scrub forest.
 Within, there are lakes and ponds to explore — Lake George is one of the most popular — as well as trails and springs.

 Visitors here love to boat, kayak, and mountain bike amongst the wonderful natural settings, taking in the forest flora and fauna.
 The forest is around 600 square miles large.

 Miami’s beachfront art deco designs are legendary.
-It would be a shame to visit Miami and not take some time to just drive along the ocean road and admire the colourful and distinctive curves of the buildings, many of which do not reach above three or four stories.
+It would be a shame to visit Miami and not take some time to drive along the ocean road and admire the colorful and distinctive curves of the buildings, many of which do not reach above three or four stories.

 Miami has the highest concentration of art deco buildings anywhere in the world.
 Because of their iconic status, many believe that they alone have prevented Miami from becoming a collection of high rise apartments and hotels.
 That said, some of these awesome buildings are in fact hotels — why not go the whole hog and try to book one?